Hungarian Goulash

 Peel the potatoes and wash thoroughly under water.
 Finely mince the garlic cloves, and slice the onions.
 Cut the potatoes into cubes.
 Add oil to a cooking pan on medium-low heat.
 Add the onions and garlic, and sauté for 6 to 8 minutes.

-Wash the beef chuck and cut it into smaller pieces to reduce the cooking time in the recipe.
+Wash the beef and cut it into smaller pieces to reduce the cooking time in the recipe.
 Add butter and cooking oil to the pot.
 Add the meat with a bit of water; this step will ensure the meat is soft and tender whilst infusing it with butter flavour.

 As the meat cooks, it will release water and start to brown, adding a lot of flavour to the dish.
 Add a can of tomatoes to the pot.